Baby supplies you needNewborn care - baby supplies

 - "Donut" pillow.
 This helps if you are sore from a tear or an episiotomy from your delivery.

 - Blanket to put around you and baby when it is chilly

 Clothes for New Baby

-- One-piece sleepers (4 - 6).
+- One-piece sleepers (4 to 6).
 Gown-types are the easiest for changing diapers and cleaning baby up.

-- Mittens for the baby's hands to keep him from scratching his face
+- Mittens for the baby's hands to keep them from scratching their face

 - Socks or booties